FYS-8805-Collaborative-Coding/recipe-book/soups/mushroom-soup.md

      released their moisture.

 2. **Throw out the mushroomos**
-   - Throw them in the trash.
+   - Throw them in the air.

 3. **Sauté the Vegetables:**
    - Add the diced onion and garlic to the pot with the mushrooms.
 Cook for